iainfm/flashcards/README.md

 Simply open the `index.html` file in any modern web browser.
 No server or build process required.

+Only verbs are supported for this method as the other types need to import their word lists as a javascript module.

-Alternatively, you can serve it with a simple HTTP server:
+Alternatively, you can serve it locally with a simple HTTP server:

 ```bash
 # Using Python 3